Crochet Tips for Beginners to Advance Your Skills

 And, when you do get your hands on some better tools, don’t forget to clean them!
 Taking care of your tools is an often over looked tip that really is important.

-Choose Foundation Stitches When Possible
+- Foundation Stitches

-When you’re ready to really bring your skill level up a notch, the foundation stitches and magic circle are waiting for you!
 While they might seem intimidating to learn, these techniques can really bring up the “professional” factor of your makes and aren’t that difficult to learn provided you find a teacher that teaches in a style that you learn best from.

 If you’re beyond working the basic stitches like single crochet and double crochet and you’re moving on to working bigger projects with actual stitch patterns or projects in the round, I highly recommend learning these techniques.